 Somerset’s sites already have measures in place to protect the public and staff and these include;

 no one with COVID symptoms or those asked to shield should visit sites

 visitors are asked to wear gloves and are limited to a maximum of two per vehicle from the same household

 site staff are not able to give their usual assistance in lifting heavy or large items

 Collections, including garden waste and the roll-out of Recycle More, will continue as normal and we will be re-emphasising our messages about how people should dispose of personal waste if they, or someone in their household, has symptoms.
 SWP, SUEZ and Viridor will continue to monitor the situation, guidance and any impacts on staff and will make changes if appropriate.

 Cannington Parish Council is the first tier of local government.
-There are ten councillors including Chairman Colin Allen and Vice-Chairman Mike Phillips.
+There are ten councillors including Chairman Ian Dyer and Vice-Chairman John Addison.
 The council meet on the second Tuesday of the month (excluding August) at 7.00pm in the upper hall of Cannington Village Hall.